Presidency of Joe Biden: Social issues

+LGBT rights

+The United States Department of Agriculture unveiled efforts in 2022 to prevent anti-LGBT discrimination in food programs, including school lunch programs, resulting in 20 lawsuits from 20 Republican attorneys general.

+In December 2022, Biden signed the Respect for Marriage Act, which repealed the Defense of Marriage Act (DOMA), required states to recognize other states' marriage certificates for LGBT Americans, and ensured some religious liberties.
+The bill came from a push from Democrats to codify same-sex marriage after the Dobbs decision, particularly Clarence Thomas's push to reconsider other precedents.

+In January 2023, the Biden administration released an "evidence agenda" for LGBTQI+ Americans to learn about "their experiences engaging with federal agencies and the disparities they face in their daily lives," as well as documenting how many LGBT people live in the United States.

 Abortion

 In December 2021, the Biden administration ended a long-standing restriction on sales of abortion pills through the mail.
 This decision came amidst legal cases and Supreme Court decisions that jeopardized abortion access in the United States.

-Following the U.S. Supreme Court overturning Roe v.
+After the U.S. Supreme Court overturned Roe v.
 Wade and Planned Parenthood v.
 Casey on June 24, 2022, in Dobbs v.
 Jackson Women's Health Organization, Biden addressed the nation in the Cross Hall of the White House.
-He mentioned that "it’s a sad day ... for the country" and "with Roe gone, ...
+He mentioned that "it's a sad day ... for the country" and "with Roe gone, ...
 The health and life of women in this nation are now at risk."
 In addition, he attacked the Court saying "With this decision, the conservative majority of the Supreme Court shows how extreme it is" and "They have made the United States an outlier among developed nations in the world."
 Regarding action, Biden stated that his administration will defend the right of women to seek an abortion in another state where abortion is legal and help protect a woman's access to contraception and abortion pills approved by the FDA.
 He also called on Congress to codify Roe v.
 Wade, saying "No executive action ... can do that.".
-But stated that if Congress did not have the votes to codify, that the voters would have to take action by "elect[ing] more senators and representatives who will codify a woman’s right to choose into federal law."
+But stated that if Congress did not have the votes to codify, that the voters would have to take action by "elect[ing] more senators and representatives who will codify a woman's right to choose into federal law."

+The Biden administration rejected the call from progressives to allow abortions on federal land, with White House press secretary Karine Jean-Pierre saying, "in states where abortion is now illegal, women and providers who are not federal employees, as you look at the federal land, could be potentially – be prosecuted."

 During a press conference at the 2022 Madrid NATO Summit, Biden expressed support for providing an exception to the filibuster to codify Roe v.
 Wade.